monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Right click on the session name you created earlier in the MobaXterm left hand window.
 If you cant see it click on the little house icon at the top

 #### Logging in as wallet
-Right click on the Verus Root session and select `Duplicate session`.
+Right click on the Verus Root session in MobaXterm and select `Duplicate session`.

-You will have a new session called Verus root (2), right click on this and `edit session` then cha
+You will have a new session called Verus root (2), right click on this and `edit session` then change the name in `specifiy username` from `root` to `wallet`.
+Also change the name of the session by going into `Bookmark settings` and chanign the session name from `Verus root (2)` to `Verus wallet`

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)